-St Michael’s is moving forward to enable students to have access to their own one-to-one device to support learning within school and at home anytime and anywhere.
-These devices are used to enhance the great teaching that takes place in the college and beyond.
+St Michael’s is enabling students to use laptops for learning anytime and anywhere.
+These devices are used to enhance the teaching that takes place in the college and beyond.

-When you sign-up to the St Michael’s Technology for Learning one-to-one scheme, you will receive the following package:
+When you sign-up to the Easy4U one-to-one scheme, you will receive the following package:

 Above is the monthly pricing and also the specification for the recommended laptop.
 There is also the option to purchase the device outright.
 There are no credit checks in any case.

-You can sign up to the scheme via the Freedom Tech online portal.
+You can sign up to the scheme via the Easy4U online portal.
 Sign up details will be issued to you by the school.

 We want to help provide a device which can be used effectively at school but also is a great computer for pupils to use at home.
 By the school brokering a large purchase of the device and associated package, we can offer the device to parents that is competitively priced compared to the high street or online.
 The college is contributing to the management and software provision of the devices, but does not have the resources to pay for all pupils to have their own a device.
 We are acutely aware of the financial contribution we are requesting and believe that providing a payment plan provides an affordable solution for parents who would find such a purchase difficult.